Universität Bonn

 Application for the Master's Program

-This page explains the admission criteria and application procedures for the Master of Science programms in Computer Science and Cyber Security.
+This page explains the admission criteria and application procedures for the Master of Science programs in Artificial Intelligence, Computer Science and Cyber Security.
+The application procedure for the Master of Science in Mobile Robotics is explained on its own website at the Institute of Geodesy and Geoinformation.
 The application procedure for the Master of Education (teaching degree) is explained on the website of the Bonner Zentrum für Lehrerbildung.

 Required Prior Knowledge and Skills

-For our Computer Science program, the content of, for example, "Introduction to Algorithms" by Cormen, Leiserson, Rivest and Stein is absolutely essential.
+For our Artificial Intelligence and Computer Science programs, the content of, for example, "Introduction to Algorithms" by Cormen, Leiserson, Rivest and Stein is absolutely essential.
 For the Cyber Security program, about half of it is.

 You should be able to design reasonably large software in any one object-oriented language (for example, C++ or Java), know how to use basic tools such as IDEs (for example, Eclipse) and versioning systems (for example, SVN).